Walking to Edale

 Cracken Edge Chinley

-to Edale
+Walk from Chinley to Edale

 Only ten minutes from Edale by train, Chinley boasts a small high street with a range of shops and services, including a post office, 3 great pubs and some of the most beautiful and dramatic landscapes and viewpoints that The Peak District has to offer.
 You can walk to or from Edale in around 4 hours, taking in beautiful Roych and Whitemoor Cloughs as well as the majestic arrival into Edale valley via Chapel Gate.
 A perfect day out.
 We recommend getting off at Chinley to get out and onto the hills on a lesser used route and end in Edale for a drink at The Rambler Inn.
 Or if you choose to start at Edale, use The Penny Pot Café as your meeting point and set off towards Barber Booth, ending your walk at Chinley’s award winning Old Hall Inn.

-to Edale
+Walk from New Mills to Edale

 Only 15 minutes from Edale by train, New Mills is one of the more unique and larger villages on our list of Edale alternatives.
 It’s bustling high street is home to a plethora of independent shops, cafes and pubs and has a thriving live music and arts scene.
 It’s position overlooking the dramatic Torrs gorge makes for an unforgettable first view and those looking for more adventure can wind their way onto the 160 metre Millienium Walkway and on to the Torrs Riverside Park, part of which has been reclaimed from it’s industrial past and turned into an incredible 2 mile hike along the Goyt valley (map here) at the Southern tip of which lies the 25 acre Goytside Meadows Nature Reserve.
 A not-to-be-missed day trip that’s suitable for all the family either by foot or by train.